 To do a tensile test, students fit a specimen to the machine, attach the extensometer to the specimen, and zero the display unit and extensometer.
 They then lock a guard and apply loads, taking various readings, until the specimen breaks.
 Students use the results to find the ultimate tensile strength, the proof stress and Young’s modulus of the material.

-The Materials Laboratory comes with a teacher guide that shows experiment methods, information, references and tips.
-A student guide shows students how to do the experiments.
+The Materials Laboratory comes with a user guide that shows experiment methods, information, references and tips.

 - Tensile testing to destruction and Brinell hardness testing of various specimens